andrzejlisek/TextPaint/Readme.md

 * **Home**, **End** \- Flip 16 pages up or down \(go ahead 4096 characters\)\.
 * **F1**, **F2** \- Switch the plane \(go ahead 65536 characters\)\.
 * **F3** \- Switch to **color selector**\.
+* **F4** \- Browsing all pages, including invisible \(character selector state\)\.
+This function allows to browse through all pages even, when you loaded bitmap font and the font does not include characters for all pages\.
 * **Insert** \- Switch between ordinary and favorite state:
   * **Ordinary**: If the pinted character exists in favorite set, there will be pointed\.
   * **Favorite**: There will be pointed the same character, which is pointed in favorite state\.